 Below you can see that on my sales manager securitry role the manager has access to create, read, write, delete, append, append to, assign an share their own saved views.
 This is the maximum access allowed on saved views.
 You cannot (for example) delete a personal view you don’t own.

 I have seen many circumstances when the abiltity to create and share views is restricted.
 For example, in a contact center you may want all of the teams members to only work with one common set of views.

 Below you can see that on opportunities I have many system views.
 I have also created a personal view with advanced find.
 This saved advanced find shows under the “My Views” heading.
 Notice I have several options under the “My Views” heading, including the ability to create a personal view (which loads advanced find) or save the currently applied filters to create a view.

 You can also access advanced find from the icon in the ribbon bar;

 When you select the advanced find option you’ll be presented with a dialog like the one shown below.

 Notice the “Look for” drop down.
 Here you select the entity you’d like to query.
 Next, we have the “Use Saved View” drop down showing the system and personal views available for the entity selected in the “Look for” drop down.

-Selecting an entity and optionally an existing saved view will load that view.
+Select an entity and optionally an existing saved view will load that view.
 You can then edit the query.